ibpsa/project1-boptest/docs/DesReqGui/source/core_kpi.rst

-   This KPI is the measure of the total building site energy use in :math:`kWh` when accounting for the sum of all energy vectors present in the test case.
-The scenarios defined in each test case determine which components are added and the source data for the conversion factors if required, e.g. energy use for HVAC (heating, cooling, fans, pumps,...), lighting, etc. The mathematical formulation for this KPI is the following:
+   This KPI is the measure of the total building site energy use in :math:`kWh` when accounting for the sum of all energy vectors present in the test case building.
+Each test case determines the energy vectors and conversion factors necessary for HVAC (heating, cooling, fans, pumps), lighting, etc.
+   The mathematical formulation for this KPI is the following:

    .. math:: E(t_0, t_f) = \sum_{i\in \xi} \int_{t=t_0}^{t=t_f}\ P_i(t) dt

-   Where :math:`E(t_0, t_f)` is the total amount of energy use from the initial time :math:`t_0` up to the final time :math:`t_f`; :math:`\xi` denotes the set of equipments in the system with an associated energy use of any type; finally, :math:`P_i` is the instantaneous power used by the energy vector :math:`i`.
+   Where :math:`E(t_0, t_f)` is the total amount of energy use from the initial time :math:`t_0` up to the final time :math:`t_f`; :math:`\xi` denotes the set of equipment in the system with an associated energy use of any type; finally, :math:`P_i` is the instantaneous power used by the energy vector :math:`i`.

 Total Building CO2 emissions in a given period of time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-   This KPI explains the total amount of CO2 emissions in :math:`kg` using a
+   This KPI is the measure of the total amount of source CO2 emissions in
-   fixed emission factor profile for each emulator.
-This emission factor
+   :math:`kg` when accounting for the sum of all energy vectors in the test
+   case building, each using an emission factor profile based on the source of energy.
-   is chosen to depend on the emulator because is related with the
-   energy mix associated with the location at national level, and also
+   The emission factors are to be related with the energy mix associated with
-   because the type of architecture is tailored for the specific
-   location.
-According to this, the total amount of CO2 emissions are
+   the location of the test case building.
+According to this, the total
-   calculated as:
+   amount of CO2 emissions are calculated as:

    .. math:: \epsilon (t_0, t_f) = \sum_{i\in \xi} \int_{t=t_0}^{t=t_f}e_i(t)P_i(t) dt